Bevy Events

 .

-This system runs each frame, cleaning up any unconsumed events by calling Events<T>::update
+This system runs each frame, cleaning up any unconsumed messages by calling Messages<T>::update

 .
-If this function were not called, then our events will grow unbounded eventually exhausting the queue.
+If this function were not called, then our messages will grow unbounded eventually exhausting the queue.

-This also means that if your events are not consumed by the next frame then they will be cleaned up and dropped silently.
+This also means that if your messages are not consumed by the next frame then they will be cleaned up and dropped silently.

-Events are written to a double buffered queue.
-This just means that events produced are stored for two frames.
+Messages are written to a double buffered queue.
+This just means that messages produced are stored for two frames.

-This prevents a situation where a system that was called earlier will miss the event, which is very common because Bevy is working hard to run our systems in parallel.
+This prevents a situation where a system that was called earlier will miss the message, which is very common because Bevy is working hard to run our systems in parallel.

-For example, if you had defined a system to only run conditionally, then its possible to miss events during the frames it was not called.
+For example, if you had defined a system to only run conditionally, then its possible to miss messages during the frames it was not called.

-To write events to the stream we use an EventWriter
+To write messages to a stream we use a MessageWriter<T>

 .
-Any two systems that use the same event writer type will not be run in parallel as they both use mutable access to Events<T>
+Any two systems that use the same message writer type will not be run in parallel as they both use mutable access to Messages<T>

 .